-This article focuses on examining and categorizing various techniques for changing the representation of graph-based relational data.
-As shown in Figure 1, we typically view these changes as a pre-processing step that enables increased accuracy or speed for some other task, such as object classification.
-However, an output of these techniques can itself be valuable.
-For instance, the administrators of a social network may be interested in link prediction so that predicted links can be presented to their users as potential new "friendship" links.
+link prediction so that predicted links can be presented to their users as potential new "friendship" links.
 Alternatively, these techniques may also be applied to improve the comprehensibility of a model.
 For example, the prediction of protein-protein interactions provides insights into protein function (Ben-Hur & Noble, 2005).
 Thus, the techniques we survey may be used for multiple purposes, and relevant publications may have used them in different contexts.
 Regardless of the original context, we will examine the general applicability and benefits of each technique.
-After such techniques have been applied, the transformed data can be used as is (e.g., for object classification), or used recursively as the input for another representation change (e.g., as in object/node prediction followed by link prediction).
+After such techniques have been applied, the transformed data can be used as is (e.g., for friendship suggestions), examined for greater understanding, used for some other task (e.g., for object classification), or used recursively as the input for another representation change (e.g., as in object/node prediction followed by link prediction).

 We do not attempt to survey the many methods that could be used for SRL analysis (e.g., the right side of Figure 1), although the relevant set of methods for such analysis overlaps with the set of methods that facilitate the transformations we consider.
-For instance, collective classification (Neville & Jensen, 2000; Taskar et al., 2002) is an important SRL application that we define in Section 2 and use as a running example of an SRL analysis task.
+For instance, collective classification (Neville & Jensen, 2000; Taskar, Abbeel, & Koller, 2002) is an important SRL application that we define in Section 2 and use as a running example of an SRL analysis task.
 The output of such classification could also be used to create new attributes for the nodes (a data representation change).
 We discuss this possibility in Section 6.2, but focus on a few cases where such node labeling is particularly useful as a pre-processing step (e.g., before applying certain "stacked" algorithms), rather than surveying the wide range of possible classification algorithms, whether collective or not.
-Likewise, we do not survey issues in model and knowledge representation, such as whether the statistical dependencies between nodes, links, and features should be modeled with Structural Logistic Regression (Popescul et al., 2003b) or with a Markov Logic Network (Domingos & Richardson, 2004).
+Likewise, we do not survey issues in model and knowledge representation, such as whether the statistical dependencies between nodes, links, and features should be modeled with Structural Logistic Regression (Popescul, Popescul, & Ungar, 2003b) or with a Markov Logic Network (Domingos & Richardson, 2004).
 We consider such issues only briefly, in Section 8.4.

-Furthermore, we focus on transformations to graph-based data that modify the set of links or nodes, or modify their features.
-We do not consider changing the graph-based data to a different type of representation, e.g., by propositionalizing the data or by changing to a logic program.
+Furthermore, we focus on transformations that change the content of the graph data representation.
+In particular, we examine transformations to graph data that modify the set of links or nodes, or modify their features.
+We do not consider changing the graph data to a different type of representation, e.g., by propositionalizing the data or by changing to a logic program.
 However, some of the transformations we discuss, such as node or link feature aggregation, are a form of propositionalization.
 In addition, Section 6.3.3 describes a number of techniques for structure learning of logic programs, because these techniques are closely related to the analogous problem of feature construction for graph-based representations.
 Finally, many of the other techniques that we discuss are also applicable to logical representations.
 For instance, link weighting could be applied to weight the known relations before using a logic program to detect anomalous objects.
 We focus, however, on the methods most useful for transforming graph-based representations.

-1.2 Approach and Organization of this Article
+1.3 Approach and Organization of this Article